 Hand in hand with his publishing background goes Trevor’s expertise as facilitator, trainer and coach.
 Originally a marine biologist, he is a qualified teacher (PGCE, University of Bath).
 After teaching and managing in private and state education for eight years, he became a teaching and learning consultant to the UK’s largest non-metropolitan education authority.
 He has since worked in several capacities in UK universities.
 Today, he facilitates courses in non-fiction writing and high-level reading at several UK universities and for several doctoral training entities (DTEs).
 Trevor has a background in counselling, holds a BSc (Hons) in Zoology and an MSc in Marine Biology, is a Master Practitioner of Neuro-linguistic Programming (NLP), and holds a PhD in Education (University of Bath).

 Between 2007 and 2011 coached hundreds of students and staff in his role as a Fellow of the Royal Literary Fund (RLF) at the University of Bath.
 His experience over more than three decades gives him in-depth knowledge of the challenges of high-level writing and reading.
 He continues to publish scholarly articles on academic writing and learning development and he is a reviewer for two academic journals and a major academic book publisher.

 Since 2010, Trevor has been senior author on four major online learning projects and led a national HE STEM (Science, Technology, Engineering and Maths) project on developing undergraduates’ writing abilities, involving six universities.
-Trevor also leads the Consultant Fellows’ Programme for the Royal Literary Fund (RLF).
+Between 2013 and 2021 Trevor established and then directed the Consultant Fellows’ Programme for the Royal Literary Fund (RLF).
 This trains and accredits former RLF Fellows to facilitate writing activities with groups of staff and students in universities.
 Trevor is also a Senior Fellow of the Higher Education Academy.

 Trevor has the ‘soft’ skills to work with clients and workshop participants on sensitive issues and the ‘hard’ skills to understand and respond to the needs of individuals and organisations.
 This approach delivers an outstanding return on investment.